 No. 2017-18 Strategic Priorities Applicable 1.
-Make the Town of Tecumseh an even better place to live, work and invest through a shared vision for our residents and newcomers. ~ 2.
-Ensure that the Town of Tecumseh's current and future growth is built upon the principles of sustainability and strategic decision-making. ~ 3.
+Make the Town of Tecumseh an even better place to live, work and invest through a shared vision for our residents and newcomers. ✓ 2.
+Ensure that the Town of Tecumseh's current and future growth is built upon the principles of sustainability and strategic decision-making. ✓ 3.
 Integrate the principles of health and wellness into all of the Town of Tecumseh's plans and priorities.
 4. Steward the Town's "continuous improvement" approach to municipal service delivery to residents and businesses. ✓ 5.
-Demonstrate the Town's leadership role in the community by promoting good governance and community engagement, by bringing together organizations serving the Town and the region to pursue common goals. ~
+Demonstrate the Town's leadership role in the community by promoting good governance and community engagement, by bringing together organizations serving the Town and the region to pursue common goals. ✓

-Website

-Social Media

-News Release

-Local Newspaper

-This report has been reviewed by senior Administration as indicated below and recommended for submission by the CAO.

-Laura Moy, Dipl.
+Not applicable ⊠ Website □ Social Media □ News Rele ease Local Newspaper This report has been reviewed by senior Adminisubmission by the CAO. istration as indicated below and recommended for Prepared by: Reviewed by: Laura Moy, Dipl.
 M.M, CMM III HR Professional Director Corporate Services & Clerk Dan Piescic, P.Eng.
-Director Public Works & Environmental Services

-Attachment:

-1. County of Essex letter dated March 20, 2017
+Director Public Works & Environmental Services Recommended by: Tony Haddad, MSA, CMO, CPFA Chief Administrative Officer Attachment: 1.
+County of Essex letter dated March 20, 2017 LM